couchbase-examples/couchbase-tutorials/tutorial/markdown/python/quickstart-flask-python/quickstart-flask-python.md

 If you are running this quickstart with a self managed Couchbase cluster, you need to [load](https://docs.couchbase.com/server/current/manage/manage-settings/install-sample-buckets.html) the travel-sample data bucket in your cluster and generate the credentials for the bucket.

-- Follow [Couchbase Installation Options](/tutorial-couchbase-installation-options) for installing the lastest Couchbase Database Server Instance.
+- Follow [Couchbase Installation Options](/tutorial-couchbase-installation-options) for installing the latest Couchbase Database Server Instance.

 You need to update the connection string and the credentials in the `.env` file in the source folder.